1. Program Overview

 - confirmation of Internships/Mentorships

-All pre-departure requirements outlined in the scholarship agreement, including the provision of evidence of acceptance at the Host Institution, must be completed before successful applicants receive their Scholarship benefits.
+Pre-departure requirements outlined in the scholarship agreement should be completed before successful applicants receive Scholarship benefits.

-Any request for a variation must be made in writing to the Support Services Organisation well in advance of the proposed variation commencing.
+Any request for a variation must be made in writing to the student’s Case Manager well in advance of the proposed variation commencing.

-The decision to extend a Scholarship Program will be made on a case by case basis by the New Colombo Plan Secretariat and Department of Education and Training with agreement contingent on the merits of the request and funding being available.
+The decision to vary a Scholarship Program will be made on a case by case basis by the Department of Foreign Affairs and Trade and Department of Education and Training, with agreement contingent on the merits of the request and funding being available if required.
 Scholars will be liable for any financial commitments made in relation to their proposed extended study where those commitments were made prior to receipt of formal advice granting the program extension.

 Scholarship funds provided to Scholars are to be treated as exempt from income tax as per Section 51.10, 2.1A of the Income Tax Assessment Act 1997 (Cth).

-The Department of Education and Training coordinates application processes and administration of online systems, and is the first point of contact for students and New Colombo Plan Liaison Officers for Scholarships on administrative matters, including eligibility for the Program, nominations, applications and attendance at interview.
+The Department of Education and Training coordinates application processes and the administration of online systems, and is the first point of contact for students and Australian Universities on administrative matters, including eligibility for the Program, nominations, applications and attendance at interview.

 The Department of Foreign Affairs and Trade and the Department of Education and Training jointly manage program guidelines and selection processes, and review direction and implementation of the program.

-Neither the Department of Foreign Affairs and Trade or the Department of Education and Training will arrange work placements or study programs, including accommodation in the Host Location, nor direct Host Institutions, Host Organisations, or Scholars about the manner in which work placements and study programs are carried out.
-Such matters are for Home Universities, Host Institutions, Host Organisations and Scholars to determine.
+The Department of Foreign Affairs and Trade and the Department of Education and Training are not responsible for arranging work placements, study programs, or logistics in Host Locations, including accommodation, nor will they direct Host Institutions, Host Organisations, or Scholars about the manner in which work placements and study programs are carried out.
+These matters are for Home Universities, Host Institutions, Host Organisations and Scholars to determine.

 Section 12 provides contact details for the Department of Foreign Affairs and Trade and the Department of Education and Training.

-Each Australian University is responsible for identifying and nominating up to 10 Scholarship applicants for the 2016 round.
-It is the responsibility of Australian Universities to seek and receive appropriate consents from students for their details to be provided to the Department of Education and Training and the Department of Foreign Affairs and Trade in the nomination process.
+Each Australian University is responsible for identifying and nominating up to 10 Scholarship applicants for the 2017 round.
+It is the responsibility of Australian Universities to obtain consent from students for their details to be provided to the Department of Education and Training and the Department of Foreign Affairs and Trade in the nomination process.
 It is also the responsibility of Australian Universities to ensure that the email addresses provided for the nominees are up-to-date and accurate.

 Following the nomination process Australian Universities are responsible for confirming with each of their nominated applicants their receipt of Australian Government guidance on the application process and that the nominee’s proposed study program is credit-bearing.
 Australian Universities are requested to assist with obtaining the required evidence of acceptance with Host Institutions and encouraged to provide support to the applicant as needed in arranging any Internship/Mentorship.

 Australian Universities are requested to nominate a New Colombo Plan Liaison Officer for Scholarships (and an alternative contact, where possible) who can submit nominations on behalf of their university and receive updates throughout the selection process.
-The New Colombo Plan Liaison Officer for Scholarships will need to provide consent for their name and contact details to be published on the Program website and to being contacted by the Australian Government in regards to the New Colombo Plan.
+The New Colombo Plan Liaison Officer for Scholarships must provide consent for their name and contact details to be published on the New Colombo Plan website and to being contacted by the Australian Government in regards to the New Colombo Plan.

 Australian Universities making nominations must disclose any Conflict of Interest in relation to a nomination in writing to email@example.com at the time of submitting the nomination form or when the Conflict of Interest arises or is likely to arise.
-Australian Universities must take steps as the Department of Foreign Affairs and Trade and Department of Education and Training reasonably require to resolve or otherwise deal with that Conflict of Interest.
+Australian Universities must take reasonable steps as required by the Department of Foreign Affairs and Trade and Department of Education and Training to resolve or otherwise deal with that Conflict of Interest.

-Applicants must meet all eligibility criteria set out in these guidelines and be nominated by their Home University.
-Eligible undergraduates who are interested in applying for a New Colombo Plan Scholarship and feel they have strong claims against the selection criteria (see Section 4.1) should contact the New Colombo Plan Liaison Officer for Scholarships or the international office in their Home University.
-A list of New Colombo Plan Liaison Officers for Scholarships is available at www.dfat.gov.au/people-to-people/new-colombo-plan/resources/Pages/liaison-officers.aspx.
-It is the applicant’s responsibility to arrange and (if successful) confirm any Internship/Mentorship.
+Applicants must be nominated by the Home University and meet all eligibility criteria set out in these guidelines.
+Eligible undergraduates who are interested in applying for a New Colombo Plan Scholarship and feel they have strong claims against the selection criteria (see Section 4.1) should contact the New Colombo Plan Liaison Officer for Scholarships or the international office of their Home University.
+A list of New Colombo Plan Liaison Officers for Scholarships is available at www.dfat.gov.au/people-to-people/new-colombo-plan/scholarship-program/Pages/scholarship-program.aspx.
+It is the applicant’s responsibility to arrange any Internships or Mentorships.

-It is the applicant’s responsibility to ensure that their complete application (including supporting documentation and referee reports) is submitted by the closing date.
-Applications (including supporting documentation and referee reports) received after the closing date will not be considered.
+It is the applicant’s responsibility to ensure that their complete application, including supporting documentation and referee reports, is submitted by the closing date.
+Applications not submitted by the closing date will not be considered.
 Applicants must meet any costs associated with preparing and lodging their application.

-If offered a Scholarship, the decision to take up a New Colombo Plan Scholarship and travel overseas is the responsibility of the Scholar.
+The decision to accept a New Colombo Plan Scholarship and travel overseas is the responsibility of the Scholar.
 The Australian Government will not be liable for any loss, damage, injury or harm that might be suffered during, or in connection with, the Scholarship Program.

-Applicants should make their own independent inquiries about the risks involved in overseas travel, and travel to the Host Location, and be fully informed about the risks at all times.
-Scholars are required to read carefully the travel advice for their destination and other relevant travel information pages on the Smartraveller website (such as ‘Studying overseas’, ‘Women’ and ‘Health’) for information about risks overseas and how they can prepare for overseas travel.
-Scholars must also subscribe to the relevant travel advisories and register their contact details on Smartraveller prior to commencement of their Scholarship.
+Applicants should make their own independent inquiries about the risks involved in overseas travel, including travel to the Host Location(s), and be fully informed about the risks at all times.
+Scholars are required to read carefully the travel advice for their Host Location(s) and other relevant travel information pages on the Smartraveller website (such as ‘Studying overseas’) for information about risks overseas and how they can prepare for overseas travel.
+Scholars must subscribe to the relevant travel advisories and register their contact details on Smartraveller prior to commencement of their Scholarship.

 Applicants must disclose any Conflict of Interest in relation to an application in writing to firstname.lastname@example.org at the time of submitting the application or when the Conflict of Interest arises or is likely to arise.
 Applicants must take steps as the Department of Foreign Affairs and Trade and Department of Education and Training reasonably require to resolve or otherwise deal with that Conflict of Interest.
 Obligations for the management of Conflicts of Interest by Scholars are set out in the Declaration of Acceptance.

-The Support Services Organisation will be responsible for allocating a case manager and providing high quality assistance and program management for each Scholar.
-These services will include, but are not limited to, confirming with each Scholar a scholarship agreement; organisation of pre-departure arrangements; providing a briefing pack of required information; financial management of the funding used to pay the Scholarships; providing advice and guidance as requested or required; assistance to vary the Scholarship Program; and assisting with a Scholar’s return to Australia on completion of the Program.
+The Support Services Organisation is responsible for allocating a Case Manager and providing high quality assistance and program management for each Scholar.
+These services include, but are not limited to, pre-departure support; providing a briefing pack of important information; paying allowances; providing advice and guidance during the overseas program; assisting Scholars with program variation requests; and assisting with a Scholar’s return to Australia on completion.

-Complaints, inquiries and feedback in relation to the processing of applications should be sent to email@example.com.
+Feedback, inquiries and complaints in relation to the processing and selection of applications should be sent to email@example.com.

 Appeals against decisions on the selection of Scholars will not be considered.